Louis Patrick Leroux, PhD

 His commentary on the circus scene in Montreal and in North America has been heard and read on CNN,CBC, Radio-Canada, RDI, TVA-LCN, Czech national radio, New York Times, Wall Street Journal, Financial Times (UK), Globo (Brazil), National Post, Globe and Mail,and Le Devoir.

 Talks and Visiting Positions

-In March 2017, he will be a Visiting Scholar at the Centre national des arts du cirque in Châlons-en-Champagne, France.
-And will be giving talks there and at French universities on contemporary circus dramaturgy and the creative process.
+In March 2017, he was a Visiting Scholar at the Centre national des arts du cirque in Châlons-en-Champagne, France.

 In Spring 2014, he was a Visiting Scholar in Theatre Studies at Charles University (Prague).

 In Spring 2012, he was a Visiting Scholar at Duke University’s Centre for Canadian Studies.